 A number of different filovirus replication inhibitors have been evaluated therapeutically in animal models and their use can be considered in PEP.

 Favipiravir.
 Favipiravir is a broad spectrum oral pyrazine compound that targets the polymerase of many RNA viruses and was approved in Japan for influenza virus infection treatment in March, 2014 (61) (62).
 Two phase III clinical trials have recently been completed in uncomplicated influenza (NCT02008344 and NCT02026349).
 In an immune deficient murine model of Ebola virus disease (C57BL/6 interferon alpha/beta receptor -/- knockout), complete protection was afforded when treatment (300mg/kg/day x 14 days) was started up to 6 days post EBOV challenge(63, 64).
-At the time of Favipiravir administration, the animals were viremic and were already displaying signs of illness.
-Clearance of viremia occurred within 4 days of oral treatment (300mg/kg/day).
+At the time of favipiravir administration, the animals were viremic and were already displaying signs of illness.
+Clearance of viremia occurred within 4 days of oral treatment.
 In another immunodeficient murine model, favipiravir (150mg/kg twice daily orally) protected 100% of animals from death when used as a PEP agent, approximately 1 hour post challenge (64).
-Mathematical models estimated its antiviral effectiveness to be 95% and 99.6% at 2 and 6 days post infection (65).
 The dose used is approximately 10 fold higher than those needed for protection in lethal models of influenza in mice.
-Efficacy data against Ebola in NPHs has not been publically released but preliminary reports indicate dose-related antiviral effects and delays to death in lethal NHPs model studies.
+Efficacy data against Ebola in NHPs has not been publically released but preliminary reports indicate dose-related antiviral effects and delays to death, but not overall survival benefit.
 Given its known safety profile, favipiravir has recently been evaluated in a non-comparative clinical trial in the treatment of EVD using a dose regimen that is about 50% higher (D1: H0 2400mg, H8 2400mg, H16 1200mg; D2-9 1200mg BID) than used in the influenza studies (66, 67).
-Preliminary analysis suggested a potential benefit only in the 15% of patients that presented with low viral load at admission (as defined by CT >20) compared to historical controls (68, 69).
-No mortality reduction was observed in those with high viral loads on admission.
-The early analysis of this study did not appear to indicate a reduction in viral load with treatment independent of the natural history of infection.
-Most recently, it has been used as PEP in at least 5 HCPs with sharps exposures as detailed below (Jacobs, LID 2015, Kaiser, unpublished data).
-The benefits of this strategy include known safety data and oral route of therapy but come with limited efficacy in the treatment of human EVD.
+Preliminary analysis suggested a potential benefit only in the 15% of patients that presented with low viral load at admission (as defined by CT >20); no mortality reduction was observed in those with high viral loads on admission.
+(68, 69).
+Taken together, the data suggest that favipiravir has relatively weak antiviral activity against EBOV.
+However, this may be sufficient for efficacy as PEP, when viral loads would be expected to be very low if infection has occurred at all.
+On this basis, favipiravir has been used as PEP in at least 5 HCPs with sharps exposures as detailed below, although no conclusions can be drawn about its efficacy from this uncontrolled experimental use (Jacobs, LID 2015, Kaiser, unpublished data).